U.S. Stocks Kick Off 2018 With Gains

 ADVERTISEMENT

-Equities in Hong Kong and mainland China led gains in the Asia-Pacific region Tuesday.
-The Hang Seng Index rose 2%, thanks in part to advances by Chinese messaging-and-gaming heavyweight Tencent Holdings Ltd. Tech stocks broadly notched gains after suffering steep declines last year amid a global pullback from the sector.
+Hong Kong's Hang Seng Index rose 2%, thanks in part to advances by Chinese messaging-and-gaming heavyweight Tencent Holdings Ltd. Tech stocks broadly notched gains after suffering steep declines last year amid a global pullback from the sector.

 Solid Chinese manufacturing data showed the sector remained healthy, said Krystal Tan of Capital Economics.
 Global economic growth "and accommodative domestic monetary policy should help keep Asian manufacturing sectors in good shape," she said.